Colosseum FAQ’s

 The Colosseum encompasses the Hypogeum, an underground complex.
 This elaborate network encompasses tunnels and chambers where gladiators, animals, and prisoners were held before entering the arena.
 An intricate system of 80 vertical shafts enabled direct access from the hypogeum to the arena.
 Trap doors were strategically placed for deploying scenery during spectacles.

-The Colosseum’s seating could accommodate between 50,000 and 80,000 spectators, rendering it the largest amphitheater ever built.
+The Colosseum’s seating could accommodate between 50,000 and 80,000 spectators, rendering it the largest amphitheatre ever built.
 It was a venue for an array of events, including gladiator battles, animal hunts, and public executions.

 Numerous species of animals were engaged in the activities at the Colosseum.
 Some were involved in staged hunts, orchestrated by armed and trained humans who would bring down these creatures.
 Others served as “executioners” for individuals condemned to die in the arena.
 Lions, tigers, wolves, bears, leopards, wild boar, elephants, hyenas, buffalos, hippopotamuses, crocodiles, and giraffes were all showcased within the Colosseum at various points.